liuzey/EECS738_Final/README.md

 ## Atk against Transfer Learning
+### Paras

+* If not specified, trigger size is set at 2x2.
+Poison ratio is 1.5% (2/128).
+Target label is 2.
+Training for transfer takes 10 epoches.

+### Usage

 ### Results: Influence of trigger size
 Take GTSRB to MNISTM as example:
 | Trigger size | 1\*1 | 2\*2 | 3\*3 | 4\*4 |